pseudoramble/fp-challenges/problems/2017-03-28-know-your-states/README.md

 "What is the capital of New Jersey?" demanded your teacher.
 "Oh oh um...
 Trenton?" you say.
 "Correct!" says the teacher.
-"Now, what is the least densily populated state in the USA?"
+"Now, what is the least densely populated state in the USA?"

 Many years later, long after your days of state-fact-memorization have passed, you stroll in to start your day.
-Your friend is eagarly waiting at your desk to greet you.
+Your friend is eagerly waiting at your desk to greet you.

 *Friend*: "Hey there!
 Do you remember what the capital of NJ is?"
 *You*: "Um...
 Trenton?
 Wait why?"
 *Friend*: "I dunno.
-What's the least densily populated state in the USA anyway?"
+What's the least densely populated state in the USA anyway?"

 Realizing you're long past your memorization prime, you decide to use your computer-hacking skills for great civic good as well as factoid-finding.